SanjeevKumarPandey/JosephusProblem/ReadMe.md

 ### Here is how it looks with all other decorative stuff - (see code for implementation)
 + Large black dot is survivor
-+ White dots are people in the order they are cliked
++ White dots are people in the order they are killed
 + Colorful dots are, well, when they were all alive & happy!

 ![Josephus Solution UI](JosepheusProblem_UI.PNG)